CGJennings/se3docs/docs/dm-test-plugin.md

 The second field lets you specify additional [command line options](um-install-command-line-options.md#standard-options) to be passed to the test instance.
 Note that the `--plugintest`, `--glang`, `--ulang`, and `--loglevel` options will be set automatically using your **Test Options**.

+> It is also possible to test multiple plug-in bundles simultaneously, but only by starting Strange Eons in test mode from the [command line](um-install-command-line-options.md#standard-options).

 ## Strange Eons in test mode

 The test mode of Strange Eons behaves in most respects like a normal edition of Strange Eons, except: